reefactor/brainfood_reference/README.md

 > If you can figure your life so that what you're genually doing is aiming to the highest possible good then the things that you need to survive and to thrive on a daily base will deliver themselves to you...
 > If you dare to do the most difficult thing that you can conceptualize your life will work out better that it will if you do anything else.
 Well how do you find out if that's true, its a Kierkegaardian's Leap of Faith, there's no way to find out unless you do it, so no one can tell you either because if it works for some else, that's no proof that it;ll work for you.
 You have to be all-in in this game...
-> If you manifest yourself properly in the world that those things will come your way."
+> If you manifest yourself properly in the world that those things will come your way.
 > I've watched people operate in the world and I would say that There's no more effective way of operating than to conceptualize the highest good that you can and strive to attain it.
-There's no more practical way to a kind of success you would new if you only knew what success is"
+There's no more practical way to a kind of success you would new if you only knew what success is
 > -- Jordan B Peterson [Biblical Series VII](https://www.youtube.com/watch?v=6gFjB9FTN58&index=7&list=PL22J3VaeABQD_IZs7y60I3lUrrFTzkpat)

 > Life is suffering and if you say it meaningless then your suffering is meaningless dumb and reckless.
 Find higher purpose and goal to suffer